-The Subject will consist of one elevator-served four-story residential building containing 44 studio and one-bedroom units and one non-revenue, two-bedroom unit.
-PSH II will be adjoined to the Subject at its eastern end via a two-story building that will contain community space for the lobby, leasing, management, and supportive services offices, community room, computer room, and laundry room.
+The Subject will consist of one elevator-served four-story residential building containing 46 studio and one-bedroom units.
+The Subject will be adjoined to PSH I at its western end via a two-story building that will contain community space for the lobby, leasing, management, and supportive services offices, community room, computer room, and laundry room.
 The buildings will be wood frame construction with cement plaster and lap siding and flat roofs on concrete slab foundations.
-Once the Subject and PSH II are complete, the single U-shaped building will contain a central courtyard with barbecue and patio, smoking cabana, and 57 parking spaces for tenant and guest use shared between all three projects in Phase I of the North Housing development.
+Once the Subject and PSH I are complete, the single U-shaped building will contain a central courtyard with barbecue and patio, smoking cabana, and 57 parking spaces for tenant and guest use shared between all three projects in Phase I of the North Housing development.
 Bicycle parking and a dog run will be situated at the northwest corner of the property.